 At least Not Achieved t one of the following is true: Partially Achieved All the Achieved e following statements are true: NA#1.
 Relevant staff members do not understand what direct care is, the activities it covers and when they should use and share information to facilitate it.
-Partial achievement is not possible for this contributing outcome A#1.
+A#1.
 Relevant staff understand what direct care is, the activities it covers, and when they should use or share information to facilitate it.
 NA#2.
 Information is not always used or shared when it is needed for direct care.
 A#2.
 Information is used or shared for direct care when it is needed.
 NA#3.
 Information being used or shared for direct care is either inadequate or A#3.
 Information which is used or shared for direct care is relevant and proportionate.
 NA#4. excessive.
-You are unsure whether individuals would reasonably expect their information to be used or shared in all instances where your organisation does so.
-A#4.
-A#5.
+You are unsure whether individuals would reasonably expect their information to be used or shared in all instances where your organisation A#4.
 When information is used or shared for direct care, individuals' reasonable expectations and right to respect for a private life are considered.
-Your organisation has a process in place to enable NA#5.
-There are no arrangements in place for routine information sharing appropriate non-routine ad hoc data sharing for direct care purposes.
+Your organisation has a NA#5. does so.
+There are no arrangements in place for routine information sharing process in place to enable appropriate non-routine ad hoc data sharing for direct care purposes.
 NA#6. for direct care.
 There is no process to share data for non-routine ad hoc direct care purposes, or it is not always followed.
 A#6.
 There are appropriate arrangements in place for information sharing for direct care.